ncagle/DNS-over-HTTPS/HSTS.md

  * CURLOPT_HSTSREADFUNCTION
  * gets called repeatedly by libcurl to populate the in-memory HSTS cache.
  *
- * Copy the name to 'buf' (no longer than buflen bytes).
+ * Copy the host name to 'name' (no longer than namelen bytes).
- * Set 'buflen' to the length of the name
+ * Set 'namelen' to the actual length of the stored name
  * Set 'includeSubDomain' to TRUE or FALSE.
  * Set 'expire' to a date stamp or a zero length string for *forever*
  * (wrong date stamp format might cause the name to not get accepted)